Rogdham/pyzstd/index.rst

     .. versionadded:: 0.14.2

     :param input_stream: Input stream that has a `.readinto(b) <https://docs.python.org/3/library/io.html#io.RawIOBase.readinto>`_ method.
     :param output_stream: Output stream that has a `.write(b) <https://docs.python.org/3/library/io.html#io.RawIOBase.write>`_ method.
-If use *callback* function, this argument can be ``None``.
+If use *callback* function, this parameter can be ``None``.
     :param level_or_option: When it's an ``int`` object, it represents :ref:`compression level<compression_level>`.
 When it's a ``dict`` object, it contains :ref:`advanced compression parameters<CParameter>`.
 The default value ``None`` means to use zstd's default compression level/parameters.
     :type level_or_option: int or dict
     :param zstd_dict: Pre-trained dictionary for compression.
     :type zstd_dict: ZstdDict
-    :param pledged_input_size: If set this argument to the size of input data, the :ref:`size<content_size>` will be written into the frame header.
+    :param pledged_input_size: If set this parameter to the size of input data, the :ref:`size<content_size>` will be written into the frame header.
 If the actual input data doesn't match it, a :py:class:`ZstdError` exception will be raised.
 It may increase compression ratio slightly, and help decompression code to allocate output buffer faster.
     :type pledged_input_size: int
     :param read_size: Input buffer size, in bytes.
     :type read_size: int